gojimmypi/VerilogLanguageExtension/scripts/README.md

 When adding a single baseline file, run the manifest generator to ensure that the new file is included in the snapshot baseline.

-For example when adding `z386.sv` to the baseline, run:
+For example when adding `z386.sv` to the baseline, run from Windows PowerShell 5.1:

 ```powershell
 .\scripts\add-baseline-file.ps1 z386.sv -MaxWaitSeconds 300